 - Pro Rata Refund Available.
 FEDS gives pro rata refunds for members who retire or otherwise leave federal service.
 Other providers do not give comparable refunds.

-- No Deductibles, Admin or Other Fees.
-Other than a necessary fee associated with payroll deduction, there are no administrative or credit card payment fees associated with the FEDS insurance policy.
+- No Deductibles or Hidden Fees.
+Other than a necessary administrative fee associated with payroll deduction and cyber security costs, there are no credit card payment fees or deductibles associated with the FEDS insurance policy.

 - Commitment and Know-How.
 FEDS President and Founder is a former federal law enforcement agency attorney who has continually demonstrated his understanding of and commitment to the entire federal law enforcement community.